How to Handle Seller Rent-Backs After Closing

 There are several problems with this, however.
 The seller no longer owns the home, so the seller's insurance company might refuse to pay any potential claims.
 And the buyer typically already has insurance coverage because lenders insist that the buyer's insurance policy be in force at closing.

-In either case, the seller should carry coverage for her own personal belongings and automobiles.
+In either case, the seller should carry coverage for their own personal belongings and automobiles.

 Determining Rental Amounts